 Pour pie mixture into prepared pie crust.
 If using a shallow pie pan all of the pie mixture may not fit.
 Discard unused amount, it will be a small amount if any.

-Carefully place the pie on in oven.
-Since the pie mixture is liquid move slowly so not to spill.
+Carefully place the pie in the oven.
+Since the pie mixture is liquid move slowly so as not to spill it.

 Remove from oven and cool on a wire rack for at least 2 hours before cutting and serving.

 Tips for Making Gluten-Free & Dairy-Free Pumpkin Pie: